alexander-dybdahl/neural-jump-ode/README.md

 - NumPy >= 1.20.0
 - Matplotlib >= 3.3.0
 - SciPy >= 1.7.0
+- Seaborn >= 0.11.0

 ## Development

-This project was developed as part of the Seminar in Computational Finance for CSE at ETH Zurich.
+This project was developed as part of a Seminar in Computational Finance course at ETH Zurich.

-## License

-[Add license information]